daniel-samson/typefs/docs/how-to/copy-to-disk.md

 sidebar_label: Copy file to an other disk
 ---

-Use the [storage manager](https://daniel-samson.github.io/typefs/docs/api/storage) to copy or move files from a disk to and other disk.
+Use the [storage manager](https://daniel-samson.github.io/typefs/docs/api/storage) to copy or move files from one disk to an other disk.

 ```typescript
 // copy